A month later, this New York City primary is still a train wreck and a warning to us all

 Maloney and Patel’s electoral fates hang in the balance of those mail-in ballots.
 This is the only district in New York in which the absentees made up well over 50 percent of the vote, largely because it is one of the wealthiest districts in the city and so many residents fled to their second or third homes in the Hamptons or the Adirondacks.

 Both NY-12 candidates estimate that around 20,000 out of 45,000 mail-in ballots have been counted in Manhattan so far.
 According to Patel’s campaign, he was up by 1,000 when the smaller portions of the district (but the larger percentage of invalid votes) in western Queens and northwestern Brooklyn finished tallying.
-But with Maloney’s base of the Upper East Side now being counted, he’s down by 2,000.
+But with Maloney’s base of the Upper East Side being counted, he’s down by 2,000.
+According to an email sent by Patel’s field director late Friday, the campaign is no longer sending staffers and volunteers to monitor the count in Manhattan.
+Unless something happened with the invalidated ballots in the race, the email read, “our path to victory becomes much narrower.”
+Patel’s spokeswoman, Cassie Moreno, said they had decided to stop going to the count because they felt it was slowing down the process and they would rather focus on efforts to get the invalidated ballots counted.
+“Our focus will shift this week to fighting for those invalidated ballots and working to make sure every single vote is counted, no matter who they were cast for,” she said.

 Maloney, who provided a statement but declined to be interviewed for this article, called for patience.
-Her team had been at the counting sites every day, she said, while thanking the BOE for their hard work.
+Her team had been at the counting sites every day, she said, while thanking the Board of Elections (BOE) for their hard work.

 “While everyone wants the results to be certified, we can’t sacrifice accuracy for speed when it comes to something as critical as peoples’ vote,” she wrote.

 But the invalidation rate is concerning to many who are watching the race.
-According to data from the Board of Elections first published by The Intercept, up to 1 in 5 mail-in ballots were declared invalid before even being opened, based on mistakes with their exterior envelopes.
+According to data from the BOE first published by the Intercept and Gothamist, up to 1 in 5 mail-in ballots were declared invalid before even being opened, based on mistakes with their exterior envelopes.
 The majority of mistakes are due to missing or late postmarks, and missing signatures.
-Preliminary numbers from the Board of Elections show an invalidation rate of 19 percent in both Manhattan and Queens and 28 percent in Brooklyn, just in this district.
+Preliminary numbers from the BOE show an invalidation rate of 19 percent in both Manhattan and Queens and 28 percent in Brooklyn, just in this district.
 That rate, if applied to all of Brooklyn, would equate to 34,000 ballots thrown out, in a borough with the city’s largest population of black residents.

 By comparison, in Wisconsin and Georgia, two primaries considered to be chaotic, the mail-in ballot rejection rate was 1.8 and 3 percent, respectively.

-On July 17, Patel joined a federal lawsuit along with State Assembly candidate Emily Gallagher (who just won her race) and more than a dozen voters charging Gov. Andrew M. Cuomo and the Board of Elections with creating “an election law snafu.”
+On July 17, Patel joined a federal lawsuit along with State Assembly candidate Emily Gallagher (who just won her race) and more than a dozen voters charging Gov. Andrew M. Cuomo and the BOE with creating “an election law snafu.”
 Maloney is not part of the lawsuit, but she did sign a joint statement with Patel and the other two candidates in their race demanding that all votes be counted.

-“Never in my wildest dreams did I think that after tripling the electorate turnout, we would then be fighting weeks later to just get our ballots counted,” said Patel.
+“Never in my wildest dreams did I think that after tripling the electorate turnout, we would then be fighting weeks later to just get our ballots counted,” Patel said.
 “It’s just a terrible canary in the coal mine for anyone looking at the November election.”

+This race is actually a rematch.
+Patel (who pronounces his first name like “surge”) challenged Maloney in 2018, and he got 40 percent of the vote by campaigning with then-candidate Alexandria Ocasio-Cortez and running as a progressive.
+It’s exactly the same percentage he got of the in-person vote this time, though with the pandemic and two democratic socialist candidates in the race, Patel decided to run more as an Obama-hope-and-change candidate to the left side of the middle.

 Election Day was on June 23.
-The Board of Elections, by law, waited a week for all the mail-in ballots to arrive, and then waited until July 8 to start the count because of the sheer volume of ballots to sort through and the July Fourth weekend.
-A week after that, still no absentee ballots had been counted in the 12th District.
+The BOE, by law, waited a week for all the mail-in ballots to arrive, and then waited until July 8 to start the count because of the sheer volume of ballots to sort through and Fourth of July weekend.
+A week after that, no absentee ballots had been counted in the 12th District.

 “I’ve waited three years for this result, so another three weeks isn’t that bad,” said Patel at the time.

-Note: Correction: A previous version of this story misstated the year Suraj Patel moved to New York.
-He moved in 2006, not 2010.